 It doesn’t matter which industry you belong to or what the actual purpose of all your email marketing efforts is, GetResponse will keep you covered and best suited for small businesses.

 From sports and travel to retail and health to eCommerce and media – there are way too many template options to choose from.
 You can pick any one of them that suits your brand’s image and voice.
-Just like MailChimp, this tool also has drag-and-drop and HTML code editors.
+Just like MailChimp, this tool also has drag-and-drop email editor and HTML code editors.

 So if you want to use any of the templates and add your own elements, you can do that too.

 You have to understand – with the advent of so many devices, people are not necessarily going to check their emails on the desktop.